Buxton Festival

-The Buxton Festival is an annual summer festival of opera, music and (since 2000) a literary series, held in Buxton, Derbyshire, England since its beginnings in July 1979.
-The 2020 festival would have run but was cancelled due to the Covid-19 crisis.
-The 2023 Buxton International Festival will run 6–23 July.
+The Buxton International Festival is an annual summer festival of opera, music and (since 2000) a literary series, held in Buxton, Derbyshire, England since its beginnings in July 1979.
+The 2020 festival was cancelled due to the Covid-19 crisis.
+The 2024 Buxton International Festival was scheduled for 4–21 July.

-Origins of the present-day Festival
+Origins of the present-day festival

 The origins of the Festival date to September 1937, when an annual drama festival was first held (running until 1942) in conjunction with the London-based Old Vic Theatre Company under Lilian Baylis.
 In addition to plays at the Buxton Opera House, the festival ran a summer school at the adjoining Playhouse Theatre.
 The Festival as it exists today came about because of the inspiration in the 1970s to encourage the restoration of the Buxton Opera House, a classic Frank Matcham building.

 The conductor Anthony Hose (then Head of Music at Welsh National Opera) and Malcolm Fraser (then lecturing in opera at the Royal Northern College of Music in Manchester) saw its potential as a venue for an opera festival.
 With David Rigby, who provided the business input, they spent three years planning the first Festival while the restoration was in progress.

 The restored Buxton Opera House became the venue for the first Buxton Festival in 1979 with presentations of Lucia di Lammermoor (in its first complete performance in Britain), followed by Peter Maxwell Davies' The Two Fiddlers.

 Productions and performers

 Productions have included rarely performed operas (such as Britten's Let's Make an Opera (1980); Domenico Cimarosa's Il matrimonio segreto (1981 and 1993); Kodály's Háry János (in its British stage premiere in 1982); Vivaldi's Griselda (1983, but not seen anywhere since its original Venice presentation in 1735); Cherubini's Médée (1984, in its original French dialogue never seen in Britain); and, from 1986, many productions of Handel's operas, as well as many others by Cimarosa (in 1989 it presented three).

 Performers have included Thomas Allen, Rosalind Plowright, Alan Opie, Nigel Kennedy, Cleo Laine, John Ogdon, Alan Bates, Dame Janet Baker, Victoria de los Ángeles, Margaret Price, Lesley Garrett and Sarah Brightman.
 The current resident orchestra at the festival (as of 2008) is the Northern Chamber Orchestra.

 The festival continues to present less well-known opera from celebrated composers, alongside a programme of classical concerts, jazz and a thriving Literary Series.
 2014's operas included Antonín Dvořák's The Jacobin, Christoph Willibald Gluck's Orfeo ed Euridice and a concert performance of Gioachino Rossini's Otello.
 The Festival presented its first Autumn Literary Weekend in 2014.
 This developed into The Big BIF Weekend in 2019 - a combination of opera, music and book events, which last took place in October 2021.

-The festival has been followed by the International Gilbert & Sullivan Festival, which normally runs for three weeks in August each year in Buxton but moved to Harrogate for 2014.
+The festival is often followed by the International Gilbert & Sullivan Festival, which usually runs for two or three weeks in August each year in Buxton, after returning from Harrogate in 2023.